crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 (TODO: Signature check has to be updated)

 ## Croeseid testnet block explorer and faucet

-- You are welcome to utilize the [Crypto.com Chain Explorer](https://chain.crypto.com/explorer) to search and get more information on blocks and transactions on **Croseid** testnet network.

 - To interact with the blockchain, simply use the [CRO faucet](https://chain.crypto.com/faucet) to obtain test CRO tokens for performing transactions on the **Croseid** testnet.
   - Note that you will need to create an [address](../wallets/client-cli.md#keys-add-wallet-name-create-a-new-key) before using the faucet.